If you are facing any legal proceedings, you should know the answer to this question: What is proof beyond a reasonable doubt?

 Engage with the Prosecutor

 A prosecutor is a key piece of any criminal case.
 Your lawyer may speak with the prosecutor about potential settlement offers.
-Depending on their interaction, the prosecutor may agree to resolve your case in a favorable manner.
+Depending on our interaction, the prosecutor may agree to resolve your case in a favorable manner.

 Negotiate a Deal